 Disability and Access Services: Students and/or faculty can contact either the director, Karyn Schulz at email@example.com or the Disability and Access Services email at firstname.lastname@example.org.
 Staff will monitor email and respond to questions and concerns regarding the support for students with disabilities.

 International Student Support: The Office of International Services will continue to be available for assistance to all F1, J1 and all other non-immigrant members of our community.
 They can assist you with questions or concerns about:

 - Travel signatures on the back of your I-20s od DS-2019.

 - Visiting your home country at the end of the semester.
 Please consult with a member of our team (listed below) as several travel restrictions are in effect – especially if your flight is transiting through another country’s airport.

-Please note that this office is committed to supporting our international students and scholars at UB during the COVID-19 emergency.
-While we must do a few thigs differently, we remain available, as always, to answer your questions or concerns.
+Please note that this office is committed to supporting our international students and scholars at UBalt during the COVID-19 emergency.
+While we must do a few things differently, we remain available, as always, to answer your questions or concerns.
 For immediate assistance, please email Dr. Eleftherios (Lefteris) Michael email@example.com (cell: 443.851.0569) or Kara Kauffman at firstname.lastname@example.org